iforce2d/weenyPRU/README.md

 The load reading will appear as the HAL pin 'weeny.loadcell.0'.

-If you are using one of the widely available cheapo HX711 breakout board, or best results power it with 5V (D10 is 5V tolerant) and connect E- to ground.
+If you are using one of the widely available cheapo HX711 breakout boards, for best results power it with 5V (D10 is 5V tolerant) and connect E- to ground.

 <br>